You are here

-The winding walk and border is not a traditional "garden," which usually suggests a room outside, an enclosed retreat.
-Jefferson's flower beds and borders are exposed to the elements, open to the central Virginia landscape, intimately balanced with what he called "the workhouse of nature ... clouds, hail, rain, thunder, all fabricated at our feet."
-The winding, relaxed lines of the walkway reflect Jefferson's interest in the latest, informal style of landscape design, which he had admired during his visit to English gardens in 1786.
+The winding walk and border are not a traditional "garden," which usually suggests a room outside, an enclosed retreat.
+Jefferson's flower beds and borders are exposed to the elements, open to the central Virginia landscape, intimately balanced with what he called "the workhouse of nature ... clouds, hail, snow, rain, thunder, all fabricated at our feet."2 The winding, relaxed lines of the walkway reflect Jefferson's interest in the latest, informal style of landscape design, which he had admired during his visit to English gardens in 1786.
 British garden architects attempted to imitate the picturesque scenes of eighteenth-century landscape painters by removing the rigid, formal designs of an earlier era.

 The flower gardens were not cared for by professional gardeners, but by Jefferson's daughters and granddaughters, who were often assisted by an elderly slave.
 In the 1850s, Ellen Wayles Randolph Coolidge recalled the heyday of flower gardening at Monticello, following her grandfather's retirement from the presidency:

-- Betts, Edwin M. and Hazlehurst Bolton Perkins, Thomas Jefferson's flower garden at Monticello Charlottesville: Thomas Jefferson Memorial Foundation, 1986.
+- Betts, Edwin M., Hazlehurst Bolton Perkins, and Peter J. Hatch.
+Thomas Jefferson's Flower Garden at Monticello.
+3rd ed.
+Charlottesville: Thomas Jefferson Memorial Foundation, 1986.